DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

-specific strategies that enable them to be accepted as leaders and integrate teams.[^7_Casimiro_61] It is highly probable that if they had to fill out a profile for an application to integrate a big company they would rather opt to use self-descriptive words like “active”, “perseverant”, “independent”, “responsible” and “mature”.
+specific strategies that enable them to be accepted as leaders and integrate teams.[^7_Casimiro_61] It is highly probable that if they had to fill out a profile for an application to integrate a big company they would rather opt to use self-descriptive words like "active", "perseverant", "independent", "responsible" and "mature".
 Similarly, in the particular situation of online dating, recent American literature has shown that in the beginning of the 21^st^ century, contrary to prior researches, there are women already describing themselves as financially independent,